sphinx-doc/sphinx/doc/extdev/index.rst

    that checks external links does not need anything more than the parsed doctrees and therefore does not have phases 2--4.

-To see an example of application, refer to :doc:`../development/tutorials/todo`.
+To see an example of application, refer to :ref:`tutorial-extend-build`.

 .. _ext-metadata: